 Light: Bright indirect light

 Water: Don't over-water this tropical cactus.
 Its succulent stems retain water, making Thanksgiving Cactus more tolerant of dry soil than wet.
 Keep the soil evenly moist, but not soggy while plant is growing.
 After flowering, water sparingly until new growth begins in spring.
 Stems will shrivel or wilt if the roots are too dry.

 Temperature: To set flower buds, Thanksgiving cactus needs cool 60-65°F/16-18°C days and 45-55°F/7-13°C nights.
 Once buds set, 70-75°F/21-24°C days and 60-70°F/16-21°C nights.

 Soil: Mix 1 part potting soil and 1 part fine-grade fir bark.

-Fertilizer: Feed every 2 weeks with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks with a balanced water-soluble fertilizer diluted by half.
 After blooms have dropped, stop fertilizing until new growth begins in spring.